jluckyiv/docker-nginx-proxy-letsencrypt-static/README.md

 The repo includes scripts to start, stop, and take down all the containers.

+You can run a web application as well.
+See the instructions at the end of this README.

 ## Requirements
 This repo requires a server properly configured with Git and [Docker](https://docs.docker.com/get-started/), with ports 80 and 443 open.
 It